EdenKupe/translatedHugo/resources.md

 ---

 We'll be adding more here over time, but for now check out:
-* Our [eligibility information](eligexam), with lists of eligible work to show how much is out there, and other kinds of highlights.
+* Our [**eligibility information**](/eligexam), with lists of eligible work to show how much is out there, and other kinds of highlights
+* Useful [**links**](/links) about speculative fiction in translation, the initiative, and the awards.
+* Ideas for [**panels**](/panels) that can be shared, submitted, or modified to bring help bring translated SF into more convention & conference conversations.
+* We're working on putting together some book lists, shareable graphics, and more, that hopefully can be of use to booksellers, librarians, and others.